- Story Arc: Xanatos, Fox, and the Eye of Odin

 - Teeth-Clenched Teamwork: Xanatos has to swallow his pride and get Goliath's and Elisa's help to remove the Eye of Odin to reverse Fox's transformation.

 - Unwitting Pawn: Averted.
-Goliath and Eliza followed Xanatos and eavesdropped on him as he was planning on doing this to the Manhattan clan.
+Goliath and Elisa followed Xanatos and eavesdropped on him as he was planning on doing this to the Manhattan clan.
 They came out of hiding just as he finished speaking with Owen Burnett to tell Xanatos that they won't be manipulated into another of his schemes unknowingly.

 - Wrecked Weapon: Xanatos crunches Elisa's gun in order to ensure that Fox will not be killed during the confrontation to undo her transformation.

 - Xanatos Speed Chess: Yet again, here is the Trope Namer.
-By the episode's end, Xanatos goes down to plan E.
+By the episode's end, Xanatos goes down to plan E. Elisa is also pretty certain he's got at least a plan F to fall back on, as well.